 Ms. Susan E. Free, Manager, Revenue Requirement for PSE, addresses the results of operations and the associated base rates revenue deficiency for gas operations.

-Dr. Chun K. Chang, Regulatory Consultant in Pricing and Cost of Service for PSE, presents PSE's electric and gas temperature adjustment methodologies and results used to develop the pro forma electric and gas sales for the rate year for this proceeding—October 1, 2015, through September 30, 2016.
+Dr. Chun K. Chang, Regulatory Consultant in Pricing and Cost of Service for PSE, presents PSE's electric and gas temperature adjustment methodologies and results used to develop the pro forma electric and gas sales for the test year for this proceeding—October 1, 2015, through September 30, 2016.

 Mr. John J. Spanos, Senior Vice President for Gannett Fleming Valuation and Rate Consultants, LLC, sponsors the depreciation study performed for PSE, which sets forth the calculated annual depreciation accrual rates by account as of September 30, 2016, for all electric, gas and common plant.